oysteinequinor/fmu-sumo/tests/test_access/README.md

 In addition, the file names use the non-standard 'tst' over 'test' to avoid being picked up by a call to pytest.

-Print statements are used to ensure the Github Actions run provide information that can be used for debugging.
+Print statements are used to ensure the Github Actions run prints information that can be used for debugging.

-Use allow-no-subscriptions flag to avoid having to give the App Registrations access to some resource inside the subscription itself.
+Using allow-no-subscriptions flag to avoid having to give the App Registrations access to some resource inside the subscription itself.
 Example:
 ```
       - name: Azure Login
         uses: Azure/login@v1